 Hiwassee is a tiny town located in the state of Virginia.
 With a population of 212 people and just one neighborhood, Hiwassee is the 391st largest community in Virginia.

-When you are in Hiwassee, you'll notice that it is more blue-collar than most other communities in America.
-55.00% of Hiwassee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hiwassee is generally considered to be a blue-collar town.
+55.00% of the Hiwassee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hiwassee is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Hiwassee who work in maintenance occupations (32.50%), food service (12.50%), and office and administrative support (0.00%).

 Hiwassee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.